-The less serious the charge, the weaker the Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. against the accused, the lower the likely penalty, and the stronger the ties to the The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area., the more likely it is that the person will come to court to answer the charge.
+The less serious the charge, the weaker the evidence against the accused, the lower the likely penalty, and the stronger the ties to the jurisdiction, the more likely it is that the person will come to court to answer the charge.

 Relevant to this is whether, if convicted, an accused is unlikely to be imprisoned.
 Or, if they are already imprisoned, whether the term of imprisonment is likely to be less than the period they would spend in custody if bail is denied.

 Bail is not about totally eliminating the risk of an accused person failing to appear in court (that could only be achieved by detaining every accused person before their trial), but about reducing that risk to an acceptable level.

 The law in Victoria relating to bail is the Bail Act 1977 (Vic) (‘Bail Act’).
 This Act applies not only to offences charged under state law, but also to relevant Commonwealth offences by virtue of sections 68(1), 79 and 80 of the Judiciary Act 1903 (Cth).